Business News: Watchbox Takes Majority Stake in De Bethune [Updated]Becoming a player in independent watchmaking.

 As the saying goes, history doesn’t repeat itself, but it rhymes.
 De Bethune was originally cofounded in 2002 by a vintage watch dealer active in the late 20th century, Davide Zanetta, a truly original character who was legendary in his time.
 Mr Zanetta sold his majority share of the brand in 2017 after many years of losses.

-One of the investors who bought into the brand in 2017 was Steven Rostovsky, a pre-owned watch retailer based in California, who retained his stake and is the fourth shareholder.
+One of the investors who bought into the brand in 2017 was Steven Rostovsky, a pre-owned watch retailer based in California, who retained his stake and is the fourth shareholder after Watchbox and Messrs Flageollet and Jacques.

-The watches De Bethune produces are mainly sold by third-party retailers, which will remain the key channel for the brand according to Mr Hoffmann.
+He adds that the watches De Bethune produces are mainly sold by third-party retailers, which will remain the key channel for the brand in the future.
 “As long as retailers invest in the brand, they will be allocated [watches]”, explains Mr Hoffmann, who adds, “The retail channel is very important and De Bethune will continue to depend on its retailers.”

 Based in Philadelphia but present internationally – it has outposts in Dubai and Hong Kong – Watchbox is a giant of its industry, with annual revenue of about US$300 million.
 The company was founded in 2017 as a spin-off of Govberg Jewelers, a traditional authorised retailer of brands like Rolex and Patek Philippe.